Skip to main content

 Branded Types: Type-Safe IDs

-One of the most common runtime bugs is passing the wrong ID to a function.
-A userId and a postId are both strings, so TypeScript cannot distinguish them.
+Here's the pattern that would've prevented my production bug.
+One of the most common runtime mistakes is passing the wrong ID to a function.
+A userId and a postId are both strings, so TypeScript can't distinguish them.
 Branded types fix this.

 // Create branded types using intersection with a phantom property